 Beware sleeping giants.

-The second book in the Jaq Silver Series (Working title – The Vanishing Factory) will be published by Point Blank in 2020.
+The second book in the Jaq Silver Series – The Chemical Reaction – will be published by Point Blank on April 16th 2020.
 The first book (The Chemical Detective) is available from all good bookshops and online here.